God-and-You-blogger-h3sean

-First step: Go to http://wordpress.org/download/ and download the latest version of Wordpress.
+First step: Go to http://wordpress.org/download/ and download the latest version of WordPress.
 Unzip it.

 Second step: Download a File transfer protocol software (FTP) I recommend FileZilla because they are consistently updating it and they have a really good interface – very easy to understand and use.